 View rights and API

-View Rights are a key feature in Flow to control the depth of information a user can see in our interface.
-To learn more about View Rights in general, visit types of view rights.
+View Rights are a key feature in Flow to control the depth of information a user can see in Flow's interface.
+To learn more about View Rights, visit types of view rights.

 If you give a person access to the COMMITS object in the API, for example, they will have complete unrestricted access to that object.
 This means they will be able to see any commit in any team in any repo.

 If you wish to restrict or control that access, you must enforce it at the client level.
 This is in part why we strongly recommend you use a service account.

-- Starting on your Flow home page, go to the top navigation bar and click Settings.
-Using the left navigation under User Management, click Users.
+- In the left navigation under User Management, click Users.

-- On the User detail page, click on the Access tab.
+- On the User detail page, click the Access tab.

-- Once you’re there, select the API-related role(s) and permissions you want to assign to the user:
+- In the Access tab, select any API-related roles and permissions you want to assign to the user:

-- In the API access tab, select the APIs (objects) from which users can request data.
-If the user will access the Flow API from a REST client or use an application to integrate Flow data, they will need an API key.
+- In the API access tab, select the APIs objects from which users can request data.
+If the user accesses the Flow API from a REST client or uses an application to integrate Flow data, they need an API key.
 See Authentication.